The Clinical Center consists of two main facilities

 Did you know that the Clinical Center has

-- As a research facility, only patients with the precise kind or stage of illness under investigation are admitted for treatment.
+As a research facility, only patients with the precise kind or stage of illness under investigation are admitted for treatment.
 There are no labor and delivery services and no other services common to community hospitals.
 Referral by a medical practitioner familiar with the patientís care is preferable.
 However, in certain instances, self-referral may be appropriate.

-- Areas of clinical study include aging; alcohol abuse and alcoholism; allergy, arthritis, musculoskeletal and skin diseases; cancer; child health; chronic pain; deafness and other communication disorders; dental and orofacial disorders; diabetes; digestive and kidney diseases; eye disorders; heart, lung, and blood diseases; infectious diseases; medical genetics; mental health; neurological disorders; and stroke.
+Areas of clinical study include aging; alcohol abuse and alcoholism; allergy, arthritis, musculoskeletal and skin diseases; cancer; child health; chronic pain; deafness and other communication disorders; dental and orofacial disorders; diabetes; digestive and kidney diseases; eye disorders; heart, lung, and blood diseases; infectious diseases; medical genetics; mental health; neurological disorders; and stroke.
 Additionally, the NIH Clinical Center is seeking to improve the visibility of minority health disparities research and other health disparities research as well as expand the role of such research in learning why some groups have disproportionately high rates of disease.